Uniswap/docs/docs/contracts/uniswapx/guides/becomeQuoter.md

 **Filter**

 Orders can be filtered by various fields, but most relevant here is `filler`.
-When registering your webhook notification endpoint, you must provide the `filler` address that you plan to use to execute orders and to receive the last-look exclusivity period.
+When registering your webhook notification endpoint, we recommend you provide the `filler` address that you plan to use to execute orders and to receive the last-look exclusivity period.
+Alternatively the webhook can be configured to send all open orders to your endpoint.

 **Notification**